The

 Libertalia on the Indian Ocean Island of Madagascar.
 That certainly

-wasn't the USA by a long shot.
+wasn't the US by a long shot.
 You can probably start to see what we were up against.

 The Europeans